Local file inclusion (LFI)

 What is local file inclusion?

-Local file inclusion (LFI) is a cybersecurity term for a specific class of software security vulnerabilities.
-If a malicious hacker is able to access, view, and/or include files located in the web server file system within the document root folder, it means that the software has a local file inclusion vulnerability.
+Local file inclusion (LFI) is a web vulnerability that lets a malicious hacker access, view, and/or include files located in the web server file system within the document root folder.

 |Technical impact:||access to sensitive information|

 |Quick fix:||do not use filenames from user input|